 Large extended families live in stilt houses off Denawan Island in Sabah.

-When Australian photographer Mark Lehn met Misma, a sea gypsy living off the fish that run through the waters of Sabah, Borneo, he discovered that she could not precisely remember her age; the nomadic lifestyle of the Bajau Laut of Malaysia, descended from the islands of the Philippines, is so demanding that many do not live into old age.
+When Australian photographer Mark Lehn met Misma, a woman living along the waters of Sabah, Borneo, he discovered that she could not precisely remember her age: the nomadic lifestyle of the Bajau Laut of Malaysia, descended from the islands of the Philippines, is so demanding that many do not live into old age.
 Misma and her people pledge allegiance not to any state but to the sea itself; their families make their homes in small boats called Lepa Lepa or in wooden houses raised on stilts.

-Lehn has long held a fascination with sea gypsies of the world, but what drew him to the Bajau Laut in particular was the urgency of their situation.
-Close by, the militant Islamist group Abu Sayyaf makes its base in the Southwestern Philippines, and the Malaysian military is stationed throughout the area, limiting the trade possibilities of the Bajau Laut with strict curfews and regulations.
+Lehn has long held a fascination with sea nomads of the world, but what drew him to the Bajau Laut, in particular, was the urgency of their situation.
+Close by, the militant group Abu Sayyaf makes its base in the Southwestern Philippines, and the Malaysian military is stationed throughout the area, limiting the trade possibilities of the Bajau Laut with strict curfews and regulations.
 Without a home on land, the community faces the temptation of conforming and adapting to mainstream society, leaving behind a way of life that their ancestors have practiced for centuries.

 Because they are citizens only of the sea, unrecognized by a government or a homeland, the future of the Bajau Laut is a precarious one.
 The children do not have access to schools or other public services, making it almost impossible for them to continue life as their predecessors have.
-Someday, suggests Lehn, they may be gone forever.
+Someday, this way of life might be gone forever.